sdkclements/checkpoint-02/readme.md

 ## Javascript: Part II

-> At a bare minimum, you should be able to complete objectives 1-4 can be completed, though you should be able to also complete 5 & 6 as well using what we have learned in class so far.
+> At a ***bare minimum***, you should be able to complete objectives 1-4, though you should be able to also complete 5 & 6 as well using what we have learned in class so far.

 1. In `index.html`, link to a jQuery CDN.